-This is a draw between Shopify and Magento since both have their well-established marketplaces for third-parties to make themes & template and develop their extensions and apps.
+This is a draw between Shopify and Magento since both have their well-established marketplaces for third-parties to make themes & templates and develop their extensions and apps.

 However, Shopify themes are proprietary, so not so much deep tweaking is allowed.
 On Magento 2, you can still fully customize themes, and create your unique store branding.
 A good Shopify theme takes about $140 to $160.
 Magento themes are quite cheaper on average.
 A beautiful one can cost you less than $100.

 Shopify app store contains over 2500 apps.
 Meanwhile, the Magento marketplace has over 2100 extensions for Magento 2.
-Extensions and apps can be classified into categories as marketing, sales, SEO, accounting, or report for example.
-Extensions and apps are effortless to install and no need a single line of code to do it.
-It’s the simple way for your store to have better functionality and more advanced tool with just a few clicks.
+Extensions and apps can be classified into categories like marketing, sales, SEO, accounting, or report for example.
+Extensions and apps are effortless to install and no need for a single line of code to do it.
+It’s a simple way for your store to have better functionality and more advanced tool with just a few clicks.

-Please take note that paid apps on Shopify store have to be paid once a month.
-Approximately 90% of paid extensions on Magento marketplace are paid annually.
+Please take note that paid apps on the Shopify store have to be paid once a month.
+Approximately 90% of paid extensions on the Magento marketplace are paid annually.

 Because Shopify and Magento 2 are two mainstream platforms on the e-commerce market.
 They’ve been integrated with a lot of popular third-party systems, like ERPs, shipping services, payment gateways.
 Most of the integration can be achieved with both platforms.

 Shopify takes the lead over Magento on this Payment section.
 It brings over 70 build-in payment gateway options to the user.
-Shopify charges from 0.5% to 2% depending on which plan you subscribe when your clients use external payment gateways to pay.
-Shopify Payments which made by Shopify is included and if your customers pay through it, no transaction fees are charged.
+Shopify charges from 0.5% to 2% depending on which plan you subscribe to when your clients use external payment gateways to pay.
+Shopify Payments made by Shopify are included and if your customers pay through it, no transaction fees are charged.

 Magento Open source only provides a few built-in payment gateway options like Paypal or Braintree.
 Commerce edition has more additional build-in Payment Gateways but still gets outnumbered by Shopify options.
 The solution is to use extensions from the third-party, some of them are free, but some are not.

-From SEO perspective, Shopify has built-in tools and SEO extensions.
-So it can bring a solid set of SEO options such as editing meta tags, customizable title or auto-generate sitemap.xml.
-However, Shopify still has their limit in SEO because of hosted nature.
-Shopify default features can’t do things like URL structure and hierarchy, server-level configurations or other “deeper” SEO techniques.
+From the SEO perspective, Shopify has built-in tools and SEO extensions.
+So it can bring a solid set of SEO options such as editing meta tags, customizable title, or auto-generate sitemap.xml.
+However, Shopify still has its limit in SEO because of its hosted nature.
+Shopify default features can’t do things like URL structure and hierarchy, server-level configurations, or other “deeper” SEO techniques.

-Magento 2, on the other hand, has more flexibility with SEO perspective.
-Because it is self-hosted and Magento is also an open source platform so that you can dig deep into your website’s structure.
+Magento 2, on the other hand, has more flexibility with an SEO perspective.
+Because it is self-hosted and Magento is also an open-source platform so that you can dig deep into your website’s structure.
 That makes Magento 2 an extremely SEO optimized platform with a lot of SEO functionalities.
-For example meta tags, images optimization, canonical tags, edits of robot.txt files, URL.
+For example meta tags, image optimization, canonical tags, edits of robot.txt files, URL.
 Your store can be customized and tweaked its design and the SEO strategy for the best results.